castle-games/castle-tutorials/1/text.md

 - Drawing shapes
 - Reacting to input
 - Drawing images
-- Publishing your game to Castle
+- Adding your game to your profile

 ## Installing and setting up Castle